URL path: Index page // Transferrin, Serum

 • Increase: Iron deficiency anemia with normal protein levels, pregnancy.
 Medications: Carbamazepine, estrogen, oral contraceptives

-• Decrease: Congenital absence of transferrin (hereditary atansferrinemia), haemolytic anemia, hepatic disease (acquired), inflammation (chronic), iron overload, low iron in combination with malnutrition, neoplasia, neovirostasis, proteinuria.
+• Decrease: Congenital absence of transferrin (hereditary atransferrinemia), hemolytic anemia, hepatic disease (acquired), inflammation (chronic), iron overload, low iron combined with malnutrition, neoplasm, proteinuria (severe) and other protein-losing conditions, kidney disease.
 Medications: Cortisone

 Important Note